-The project team has outlined a complete list of indicators in the full version of this report, Integrated Climate Impacts Monitoring System (Output 21), December 2013.
-However, to provide guidance and a starting point, it has provided a table of accessible indicators that reflect existing practise and that would enable community participation (Table 10).
+The project team has outlined a complete list of indicators in the full technical report (D. Adaptation options and community strategies).
+However, to provide guidance and a starting point, the team has provided a table of accessible indicators that reflect existing practice and that would enable community participation (Table 11).

-Table 10: Indicators and potential importance for inclusion in development of an Integrated Climate Impacts Monitoring System
+Table 11: Indicators and potential importance for inclusion in development of an integrated climate impacts monitoring system

-Issue Indicator Importance
+lssue Indicator Importance

 Coastal erosion Volume of sand taken from designated sites High

 Coastline changes High

 Beach profiling changes Medium

 Coastal inundation Inundation levels High

 Impacts to selected infrastructure High

 Relative water-level changes Medium

 Subsidence Change in elevation Low

 Water Salinity and usage monitoring of TWB wells and galleries High

 Thickness of the freshwater lens High

 Drought management monitoring High

 Bacteriological water quality (E. Coli) in wells and supplied water High

 Social/Economic % of occupied households in the setback zone that have moved out of the zone High